Moses-A/Game-With-Random-Number-Generation/README.md

 # Simple-Game-Using-Random-Number
-Basic C++ programming that embraces the use of random number generation
+A basic random Eight Ball C++ program that embraces the use of a psuedo-random number generation.